 Will there be an orchestra?

-Behind the Curtain will feature a small orchestra who will help to illustrate how La traviata’s lush soundscape is created.
+Behind the Curtain will feature an orchestra of 30 players who will help to illustrate how La traviata’s lush soundscape is created.

 Dates for your diary